ShipraGupta16/Crowdfunding_ETL/README.md

  - Split each "name" column value into a first and a last name, and placed each in a new column.
  - Cleaned and then exported the DataFrame as contacts.csv and saved it to my GitHub repository.

- Another method is using str_extract method with same regex pattern.
+ Another method is using str_extract method with same regex pattern in file ETL_Mini_Project_Code2.ipynb file.